 Gauging how much cyber risk and uncertainty an organization can tolerate is a complex and complicated task, and this book helps to make it more understandable and manageable.

-4. A Deep Dive Into the GDPR, CCPA, and the CMMC
+4. The Compliance Laws of the GDPR, CCPA, and CMMC